AJSKirk/aoc/README.md

 ### Python
 Some of these are silly solutions for fun.
 All python solutions take the name of an `input` file as their only argument.
 Files are used instead of STDIN to align with a work competition I was organising for Python users.

-All standard liibrary Python, except for one or two that make use of NumPy
+All standard library Python, except for one or two that make use of NumPy